codex-storage/codex-research/design/erasure-coding.md

 ## Interleaving

-Interleaving is the process of combining or interweaving several symbols from disparate parts of the source data in ways that minimizes the likelihood that any sequence of these symbols is damaged together compromises the rest of the data.
+Interleaving is the process of combining or interweaving several symbols from disparate parts of the source data in ways that minimizes the likelihood that any sequence of these symbols damaged together compromises the rest of the data.

 In our case, the primary requirement is to ensure that we're preserving the dataset in its entirety and any $K$ elements are still enough to recover the original dataset.
 This is important to emphasize, we cannot simply encode a chunk of data individually, that would only protect that individual chunk, the code should protect the dataset in its entirety, even if it is terabytes size.